ZrybeaWhitfield/ZrybeaWhitfield/README.md

 ### Hello!
-My name is Zrybea and I am a Philadelphia, PA based, Software Engineer.
-I am proficient in HTML, CSS, JavaScript, NodeJs, and MongoDB.
-My goal is to write clean, dry, accessible code so that all users can have a great experience.
+My name is Zrybea and I am a Software Development Engineer.
+Fullstack JS for fun (MERN stack is where it's at) but Java and Python for when things get serious 😏.
+My goal is to write clean, DRY, accessible code so that all users can have a great experience.

 Prior to coding, I have worked as a behavioral health professional, and served as a medic in the United States Army Reserve.
 I love to talk about my journey so ask away!